my4ng/rvv_example_rs/README.md

 # RVV Example

-This is a Rust adaptation of the [C example](https://github.com/brucehoult/rvv_example), using the RISC-V Vector extension (RVV) version 1.0 instructions with inline assembly.
+This is a Rust example using the RISC-V Vector extension (RVV) version 1.0 instructions with inline assembly.
 It is designed to be cross-compiled from a UNIX x86 machine.

 ## Prerequisites